Canada was the farthest thing from home

 We'll go on until we can't

-Apart form Meg and I knowing that we will do anything to see another day together, we have no idea what will become of us.
+Apart from Meg and I knowing that we will do anything to see another day together, we have no idea what will become of us.
 Weather or not we will have a country we won't be forced to leave, and where we won't be attacked for who we are.
 Meg and I developed a tremendous stamina to go on.
 It is our love for each other and our own lives.
 It is freedom, really.
 We are so "screwed", because we have become free.
-It is only sad, that in the modern world being free, standing up for your dignity, thinking on your feet, loving your life and depending on nobody, pushes you through the cracks and relegates you to the edges of the world.
+It is only sad, that in the modern world standing up for your dignity, thinking on your feet, loving your life and depending on nobody, pushes you through the cracks and relegates you to the edges of the world.